seastwood/usb-audio-ip-client/README.md

 This is a Linux GUI for easier control of both USBIP and Pipewire services.

+It lets you connect any number of usb devices from another linux host (or multiple hosts) into the machine running this GUI as if it's directly plugged into it.
+Pipewire is the software directing audio traffic in linux machines, and it utilizes that to stream sound between other devices and the device running this GUI.

 My Specific Use Case:

 - I designed this because I want to use multiple USB devices and a microphone while game streaming with Moonlght/Sunshine on devices that don't allow device passthrough.